Windows 11 installation: Everything you need to know

 Windows 11 install on unsupported hardware

-If you have a computer with unsupported hardware, it’s still possible to install Windows 11, but it’s not a supported method since the device may experience performance and reliability issues.
-You won’t be offered to upgrade to the next version.
-You may encounter more errors, such as Blue Screen of Death (BSoD) and problems with drivers.
+If you have a computer with unsupported hardware, you can still install Windows 11.
+However, this method is not supported because the device may experience performance and reliability issues.
+You won’t be offered an upgrade to the next version, and you may encounter more errors, such as a Blue Screen of Death (BSoD) and problems with drivers.

 BypassSecureBootCheck regedit